Dementia And Paranoia: Tips And Resources For Caregivers And Loved Ones

 Do you have a loved one experiencing dementia?

-Understanding the link between dementia and paranoia
+Understanding the link between dementia, paranoia, and hallucinations

 Dementia is characterized by progressive cognitive decline, which usually manifests as symptoms like memory loss, confusion, and mood and behavior changes.
 Dementia impacts more than 50 million people worldwide and can have a variety of potential causes, with Alzheimer's disease being the most common.